Oudeland

 How far ahead should I book Oudeland?

-Book at least 2 to 3 weeks ahead for weekend visits, and further in advance during summer peak season when Texel sees its highest visitor numbers.
+Book at least 2 to 3 weeks ahead for weekend visits, further in advance during summer peak season when Texel sees its highest visitor numbers.
 Reaching De Koog involves the TESO ferry from Den Helder, so a failed booking wastes a day.
 Confirm via phone or the restaurant's own channels before making travel arrangements.

 Is Oudeland good for a special occasion?

 Yes, for the right type of occasion.
-Michelin Plate recognition in both 2024 and 2025 means the kitchen meets a credible quality standard, and the Texel island setting adds occasion by default given the ferry journey required.
+Michelin Plate recognition in both 2024 and 2025 means the kitchen meets a credible quality standard, the Texel island setting adds occasion by default given the ferry journey required.
 It works better for couples or small groups who want a considered meal rather than a celebratory group dinner with flexible ordering.

 Is Oudeland worth the price?

 At €€ pricing with back-to-back Michelin Plate recognition, Oudeland offers solid value relative to what Michelin-acknowledged cooking typically costs in the Netherlands.
-The main cost is not the bill but the logistics: the TESO ferry, transit across Texel, and the time investment.
+The main cost is not the bill but the logistics: the TESO ferry, transit across Texel, the time investment.
 If you are already on the island, it is straightforwardly worth it.
 If you are travelling solely to eat here, weigh that carefully against starred options on the mainland.

 What are alternatives to Oudeland in De Koog?